 There’s not much flex/stretch in the upper materials because of the shoe’s firmness and waterproof properties so it’s important to get your shoe size right.
 On running shoe sizing is in line with Salomon, Inov-8, Nike and Merrell.
 If you’ve tried those brands before then go with the size you usually do.
 Some will like this firmness, while others may not but the reason for it is the waterproof materials being used.

-I personally prefer the fit and feel of this shoe over the On Cloud because it provides more cushioning under-foot and extra support in the upper.
+I personally prefer the fit and feel of this shoe over the On Cloud, because it provides more cushioning under-foot and extra support in the upper but it’s definitely a stiffer shoe that’s less breathable in the warmer months.

 You don’t often see an all-black running/lifestyle shoe that looks as classy as this.
 It’s due in part to the mixed texture and varied reflective/matte properties carried by each patch of material in the upper’s construction.
 The only colour you’ll see is on a tiny Swiss flag on the back.
 A nice touch that you’ll find on all On running shoes.